 - The more extreme points you see, the stronger the level.

 - The key task of a trader is to find patterns.
-The reason for their occurrence does not really matter because, even if you think you have found the right answer, you may still be wrong.
+The reason for their occurrence does not matter because, even if you think you have found the right answer, you may still be wrong.

 - It doesn’t matter how exactly you are determining the support and resistance levels.
 The trading mechanics remain just the same and you still trade breakouts, false breakouts and bounces.